go to the AUS-e-TUTE homepage

 CH4(g) + 2O2(g) → CO2(g) + 2H2O(g)

-In a particular experiment, excess methane was combusted in limited oxygen to produce soot (solid carbon) and water vapour.
+In a particular experiment, excess methane gas (CH(g)) was combusted in limited oxygen gas to produce soot (solid carbon) and water vapour.

-Write a balanced chemical equation to represent the incomplete combustion of methane in this experiment.
+We can write a balanced chemical equation to represent this incomplete combustion of methane in this experiment as shown below:

 1. Write the word equation for the incomplete combustion of methane: